adiainthesky/adiainthesky/README.md

 ![header](https://github.com/adiainthesky/adiainthesky/blob/main/header.png)

-**Hello!**  My name is Adelaide and I am currently a Full Stack Software Developer Student at [Ada Developers Academy](https://adadevelopersacademy.org/).
-I am also a fulltime Software Developer Intern at [Indeed](https://indeed.com/) where I work on the Requirements and Screening team.
+**Hello!**  My name is Adelaide and I am currently a Full Stack Software Engineering Student at [Ada Developers Academy](https://adadevelopersacademy.org/).
+I am also a fulltime Software Engineering Intern at [Indeed](https://indeed.com/) where I work on the Requirements and Screening team.

 **Languages and tools I work with and am continually learning:**